csev/dj4e/assn/dj4e_install52.md

     bash: deactivate: command not found

-Now lets install a new virtual environment in your home directory (~) and check the Python version:
+Now lets install a new virtual environment in your home directory (~) with a version of Python that supports Django 5.2.
+The Python version should be 3.10 - 3.13 with a preference toward the later releases.
+We will attempt to run a particular version of Python to create a virtual envionment that includes that version.

     cd ~
-    python -m venv .ve52
+    python3.13 -m venv .ve52

+If this works without error, you are in good shape.
+If you get a message like

+    python3.13: command not found

+Try the `python` command above with 3.12, 3.11, and 3.10 until one works.
+Hopefully your PythonAnywhere account has at least one Python version that supports Django 5.2.

+Once the above `venv` creation is  complete, activate your virtual environment and check the python version inside the virtual environment.

     source ~/.ve52/bin/activate
     python --version

-The Python version should be at least 3.10, and is currently 3.13 or later.
 Once you verify your Python version is correct, run:

     pip install --upgrade pip
     pip install django==5.2 ## this may take a couple of minutes